opendistro/for-elasticsearch-docs/docs/install/docker-security.md

 The hash script returns a hashed password (e.g. `$2y$12$SFNvhLHf7MPCpRCq00o/BuU8GMdcD.7BymhT80YHNISBHsfJwhTou`), which you can then copy and paste into `internal_users.yml`.
 Repeat the process as necessary for all read-only users.
 Don't worry about the other user accounts; you can change (or delete) them in Kibana.

-When you're satisfied, restart the cluster using `docker-compose down -v` and `docker-compose up`.
+When you're satisfied, modify `custom-kibana.yml` to include the new `kibanaserver` password.
+Then restart the cluster using `docker-compose down -v` and `docker-compose up`.

 `internal_users.yml` looks like this: